-During the dissertation period you’ll work, with guidance from an academic supervisor, on a HRM project of your choice.
+During the dissertation period, you’ll work, with guidance from an academic supervisor, on an HRM project of your choice.
 Students who meet the relevant criteria may also have the opportunity to work with an external organisation to tackle a critical business challenge.
-These projects give you the opportunity to apply the knowledge and skills you develop during the degree.
+These projects give you the opportunity to apply the knowledge and skills you develop the degree.
 Projects usually last three months — from May/June to September.
 This work experience helps you develop your technical, personal and key transferable skills while you gain a detailed insight into the dynamics of a particular business sector.

 The course fully prepares our graduates to play leadership roles in all types of organisations that are required to increasingly report on corporate social responsibility and other non-financial performance indicators.

 The course emphasises transferable skills and knowledge that is highly relevant to business and industry.
-Teaching methods give you opportunities to apply theoretical concepts to real world challenges.
+Teaching methods give you opportunities to apply theoretical concepts to real-world challenges.